-From 1962 to 1991, more than 17.8 million people received contraceptive services under the national program.
+From 1962 to 1991, more than 17.7 million people received contraceptive services under the national program.
 The IUD was the principal method used from the beginning of the program until 1976.
 But since the female sterilization program was introduced in 1976, there has been a sharp increase in the number of female sterilizations while the use of IUDs, oral pills, and condoms has declined.

 After an innovative population policy was adopted in December 1981, the high acceptance rates of all methods except oral pill has been maintained.
-However, the number of new acceptors in recent years fell steadily due to the lower target set for all methods since the fertility in Korea reached below replacement level in 1987.
+However in recent years, the number of new acceptors of sterilization and oral pill, fell sharply due to the lowered target set since 1987 when the fertility in Korea reached below replacement level.